mikeizbicki/ucr-cs100/tutorials/videoguide/README.md

 ####Selection, Copy & Paste
 [![Alt text for your video](http://img.youtube.com/vi/-DN_xww8jOM/0.jpg)](https://www.youtube.com/watch?v=-DN_xww8jOM)

-Cutting, copying, and pasting took a while to get used to when using Vim.
+Cutting, copying, and pasting took a while to get used to when using `vim`.
 Sometimes there was something I wanted in my code that was in the instructions for the assignment.
-I knew that in order to paste I would use the `p` command, but I could not paste things from outside of Vim into it.
+I knew that in order to paste I would use the `p` command, but I could not paste things from outside of `vim` into it.
-I solved this with one of the few times I could use my mouse in Vim.
+I solved this with one of the few times I could use my mouse in `vim`.
-If I had something copied outside of Vim, then to paste it into Vim I would right click and just click paste.
+If I had something copied outside of `vim`, then to paste it into `vim` I would right click and just click paste.
 This would paste it wherever the cursor currently is.
-This can also be used to copy from Vim.
+This can also be used to copy from `vim`.
 If you right click to copy, then it will not affect what is copied by using the commands `y` to copy or the commands `d` or `x` to cut.
 If those commands are used, the just clicking `p` will paste them.
-There are other ways to store more than one thing while copying or cutting, but these two ways were the most helpful as I learned how to use Vim.
+There are other ways to store more than one thing while copying or cutting, but these two ways were the most helpful as I learned how to use `vim`.